Chocolate Cinnamon Babka

 - Grease two 9 x 5-inch baking loaf tins with butter and set aside.

-- In a bowl combine the warm water and yeast.
+- In a mixing bowl combine the warm water and yeast.
 Whisk briefly to dissolve the yeast.
 Add the sugar, dried milk and egg and whisk to combine.
 Add 2 cups flour and mix together using a wooden spoon, until a dough is formed and there are no visible lumps.
 Let the mixture rest, covered with a towel, for 30 minutes.

 - After 30 minutes, add the olive oil and salt.
 Mix with the wooden spoon.
 Add the remaining 1½ cups flour, mixing well until fully combined.